Skip to content (Press enter)

 Which IFRS Accounting Standards are required or permitted for domestic companies?

-IFRS Standards as issued by the IASB Board, ie standards and amendments are adopted as and when issued by the IASB Board.
+IFRS Accounting Standards as issued by the IASB Board; new and amended IFRS Accounting Standards are adopted as and when issued by the IASB.
+See the information above on the deferral of the effective date of IFRS 17.

 The auditor’s report and/or the basis of presentation footnote states that financial statements have been prepared in conformity with:

-The auditor's report and the basis of presentation footnote both include an assertion of compliance with IFRS Standards and with the disclosure requirements of the Securities Law Regulations (Annual Financial Statements), 2010.
-Those disclosure requirements do not contradict the IFRS Standards.
+The auditor’s report and the basis of presentation footnote both include an assertion of compliance with IFRS Standards as issued by the IASB and with the disclosure requirements of the Securities Law Regulations (Annual Financial Statements), 2010.

 Does the auditor's report and/or the basis of preparation footnote allow for ‘dual reporting’ (conformity with both IFRS Accounting Standards and the jurisdiction’s GAAP)?